psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - explicit physical references are used
 - emergency routes remain clear
 - coded communication is overridden
+- silent patrol tasks may be cancelled or replaced
 - emergency responders receive standard references
 - security and life-safety operations are coordinated without ambiguity
+- door control follows approved emergency behavior

 ---